-The Advanced Centre for Applied Photovoltaics (ACAP) at the University of New South Wales is very pleased to support the following two prizes, each for $500.
+The Australian Centre for Advanced Photovoltaics (ACAP) at the University of New South Wales is very pleased to support the following two prizes, each for $500.

 The 2021 winners were